 Cellular networks are the type of wireless WAN technologies.
-Cellular networks provide service to connect users and remote locations where no other WAN access technologies available.
-Millions of users use there Smartphone and tablets to email, surf the web, download apps, and watch videos.
-We can easily connect the computers, laptop including routers with the cellular network using cellular technology.
+Cellular networks provide services to connect users and remote locations where no other WAN access technologies are available.
+Millions of users use their smartphones and tablets to email, surf the web, download apps, and watch videos.
+We can easily connect computers, laptops including routers with the cellular network using cellular technology.

 The cellular devices communicate to the nearby cellular tower using radio waves.
 The devices at the user end use a small antenna while the service provider uses a large antenna installed on the top of the tower to provide a line of sight connectivity to the subscriber devices.
 The common type of cellular networks is 2G, 3G, 4G, LTE and the latest one is 5G.